jdalexan32/aws-ubuntu-workstation/README.md

 rm terraform*.zip
 ```

-Configure the User Profile in the CloudShell
+Configure the User Profile in the CloudShell.

 ```
 aws configure --profile myterraform
 ```
-Paste "aws ubuntu-workstation-user" Access key ID from Bitwarden and then the Secret Access Key
+Paste "aws ubuntu-workstation-user" Access key ID from Bitwarden and then the Secret Access Key.
-Enter ```eu-central-1``` for the Default region name and ```json``` for the Default output format
+Enter ```eu-central-1``` for the Default region name and ```json``` for the Default output format.
-Test it by running the following command
+Test it by running the following command:
 ```
 aws sts get-caller-identity --profile myterraform
 ```